QuickBooks Recurring Invoices

 As the only designer on the project team, this was an opportunity to not only improve the product experience for hundreds of thousands of users, but also to bring in millions of dollars.
 A small but mighty project for big impact.

-For confidentiality reasons actual data values in this case study are omitted.
+For confidentiality reasons actual data values are omitted.

 For corroboration and empathy, our team conducted a significant amount of interviews with users that already use the feature or have called for care.
 An effort that lasted for a month to establish our user models, and is continuously leveraged as needed to refine our user voice.